Belval/pdf2image/README.md

 ## What's new?

+- Fixed a bug where using `pdf2image` with multiple threads (but not multiple processes) would cause and exception
 - `jpegopt` parameter allows for tuning of the output JPEG when using `fmt="jpeg"` (`-jpegopt` in pdftoppm CLI) (Thank you @abieler)
 - `pdfinfo_from_path` and `pdfinfo_from_bytes` which expose the output of the pdfinfo CLI
 - `paths_only` parameter will return image paths instead of Image objects, to prevent OOM when converting a big PDF